jsonpickle/jsonpickle/docs/api.rst

 jsonpickle allows the user to specify what JSON backend to use when encoding and decoding.
 By default, jsonpickle will try to use, in the following order: :mod:`simplejson`, :mod:`json`, and :mod:`demjson`.
-The prefered backend can be set via :func:`jsonpickle.set_preferred_backend`.
+The preferred backend can be set via :func:`jsonpickle.set_preferred_backend`.
 Additional JSON backends can be used via :func:`jsonpickle.load_backend`.

 For example, users of `Django <http://www.djangoproject.com/>`_ can use the